"the flower is the poetry of reproduction. It is an example of the eternal seductiveness of life."

 Once upon a time, ditch maintenance was a community organized event, and it (sort of) still is.
 Now, however the work is left to people paid and specialized in the art of hauling things to the landfill.
 Fleets of trucks and people clear drainage routes and remove obstructions as the start of the irrigation season gets underway.

+Trees and growth of all kinds are obstructions to a well running irrigation system and some places are cleared religiously of fire risks, obstructions, and piles of debris.
+While some areas are left alone, many community sections are a little over-zealously cleared of everything living.
 Oddly, the early spring usually shows the problems with a good spring cleaning.
 Erosion, muddy conditions, blowing dust and strong winds are all reduced by having tall trees around to intercept the winds and the rains.
 It feels odd to see people replace trees with less effective lawns, but we all prefer to achieve tasks that have worked for others over unproven solutions that might be improvements for the future.
 Obviously, we have clearly failed to learn the lessons of the dust bowl era.
 Those who forget history and all that.

 While trees and a natural approach to outdoors care are better for us all, it will take time for the subtle effects of community, ecology, and common sense to win out over the pressures of commerce and conformity that migration from city suburbs into the countryside brings with it.
 Corrales is not a greenbelt project of cities such as Rio Rancho and Albuquerque.
 We are unique and special and we can do a better job of showing this to ourselves as we all navigate life's challenges.